codes-sameera/clock/README.md

 ![](images/api.png?raw=true "Title")

 ### Running and using the app
-- The easiest way to get the service up is by running the docker
+- The easiest way to get the application up is by running the docker
   - ```docker run sameeracodes/clock``` - prints the current time to the console
   - ```docker run sameeracodes/clock -n <hh>:<mm>``` - prints the arbitrary Numeric Time to the console
-- Alternatively, the jar can be build after downloading the source using - ```gradlew build```, and then executed
+- Alternatively, the jar can be built after downloading the source using - ```gradlew build```, and then executed
 - Alternatively, ```gradlew bootrun``` can also be executed after downloading the source
 - API Documentation is available at http://localhost:8080/clock/swagger-ui/index.html
   - Hit the http://localhost:8080/clock/time to get the current time as response